-(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited) (In thousands of dollars, except share and per share amounts)
+(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited)

 17. Postretirement Benefits

 The Company provides postretirement medical and life insurance benefits covering substantially all Burger King administrative and restaurant management salaried employees.
 A December 31 measurement date is used for the postretirement benefits.
 The following is the plan status and accumulated postretirement benefit obligation (APBO) at December 31, 2004 and 2005: